software-mansion/react-native-reanimated/docs/blog/section-list.md

 <CollapsibleCode src={SectionListSrc} showLines={[204,227]}/>

-The `useSharedValue` hook is utilized to create shared mutable values across different components.
+We use the `useSharedValue` hook to create mutable shared values across different components.
 For instance, `selectedItem` and `visibleIndex` are [shared values](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/glossary#shared-value) used to manage the currently selected section and its visibility index.

 <CollapsibleCode src={SectionListSrc} showLines={[151,152]}/>

-Additionally, `useAnimatedStyle` is employed to define [animated styles](https://docs.swmansion.com/react-native-reanimated/docs/core/useAnimatedStyle/) based on the shared values.
-These animated styles are then applied to components to create dynamic visual effects, such as changing font weights and adding bottom borders.
+Additionally, we use `useAnimatedStyle` hook to define [animated styles](https://docs.swmansion.com/react-native-reanimated/docs/core/useAnimatedStyle/) based on the shared values.
+Then, we apply these animated styles to components to create dynamic visual effects, such as changing font weights and adding bottom borders.

 <CollapsibleCode src={SectionListSrc} showLines={[96,99]}/>